itsaniruddha/PowerBI-Sales-Dashboard/README.md

 So, in this project we will help a company make its own sales related dashboard using PowerBI.

 ![Screenshot 2022-06-12 002506](https://user-images.githubusercontent.com/51242225/173204541-044d14a1-7c23-4e61-99df-48fd86852d96.jpg)

+Credits to Dhaval Patel sir for helping me make this project